joshbegley/nyt-latest/previous.md

 `That reality holds true despite the prolonged contract holdout and, now, Monday's trade demand`\
 https://nytimes.com/athletic/5696779/2024/08/12/haason-reddick-holdout-contract-trade-demand-new-york-jets/

-**Tropical Storm Ernesto Expected to Unleash Heavy Rain in the Caribbean**\
+**Tropical Storm Ernesto Forms, Threatening Caribbean With Rain**\
-`The storm, which formed on Monday, threatens several Caribbean islands including Puerto Rico.
+`The storm, which formed on Monday, is expected to lash several Caribbean islands, including Puerto Rico.
 It is not expected to hit the mainland United States.`\
 https://nytimes.com/article/tropical-storm-ernesto-hurricane.html

 **Five world leaders have urged Iran not to attack.**\